spbk/int-rails-junk-tracker-3000/SETUP.md

 ### Running Rails directly via command line

 Ensure you have Ruby 2.7.2 installed.
-(Other versions may work, however this has only been tested on 2.7.2) and [Bundler](https://bundler.io/) (e.g. `gem install bundler`).
+(Other versions may work, however this project has only been tested on 2.7.2 and requires [Bundler](https://bundler.io/) to be installed).

 Next, install all gems via Bundler: